Westchester's 2018 Thanksgiving Dining Guide

 Photo Courtesy of The Inn at Pound Ridge

-From 1 p.m. to 8 p.m. on Thanksgiving Day, Moderne Barn will be offering a three-course prix fixe menu for $56 per person (children 12 and under are half price).
-While a traditional roasted turkey is offered, other drool-inducing dishes include black truffle lobster risotto and house-made ricotta gnocchi.
+From noon to 8 p.m. on Thanksgiving Day, Moderne Barn will be offering a three-course prix-fixe menu for $68 per person (children 12 and under are half price).
+While a traditional roasted turkey is offered, other drool-worthy dishes include lobster bisque, butternut squash risotto, and house-made ricotta gnocchi.

 430 Bedford Rd

 Reservations are being accepted at City Limits White Plains for a special Thanksgiving Day sit-down meal.
-Among the appetizers to choose from are wild mushroom risotto, turkey meatball pizza, and sesame crusted tuna ($8-$15).
-For the main course, there are six options including slow-roasted turkey with cornbread stuffing and sweet potatoes, beef Wellington, crab and ginger crusted salmon, and grilled lamb kebab.
+Among the appetizers to choose from are wild mushroom risotto, turkey meatball pizza, and escarole salad ($11-$16).
+For the main course, there are five options including slow-roasted turkey with cornbread stuffing and sweet potatoes, beef Wellington, crab and ginger crusted salmon, and braised lamb shank.
 Plus, you can get any bottle of wine half off with any entrée.

 200 Central Ave

 The Yorktown inn is now accepting reservations for their Thanksgiving Feast.
 Starters include classics like endive salad and local hubbard squash soup, as well as more adventurous fare like a five spice duck spring roll ($10-$14).
 Entrées likewise range from New York strip steak and pan seared halibut to free range stuffed turkey and local squash risotto. ($29-$39; children's portion turkey available for $22.)